dmayerdesign/funk/ui/README.md

-Code that needs to run on an end user's hardware.
+Code that needs to run on the user's hardware.